sprestage/sprestage.github.io-personal-notes/journal.md

 - [ ] meticulously clean and oil the piano
 - [ ] Dev notes, personal.
 Set this up in Pages.
-- [ ] Business notes, for Orchideas Car Rentals.
+- [ ] Business notes, for Orquideas Car Rentals.
 Set this up in Pages.
 - [ ] move these to the index as I get them set up:
   - [ ] K & S Rentals: https://gist.github.com/sprestage/b8560b54dba13eab577a6401970fdd9f
   - [ ] my dev notes: https://gist.github.com/sprestage/30014a801408c3de317147575c69cf0f